golemfactory/golem-docs/src/markdoc/partials/docs/accessing-the-internet.md

 golem-sdk manifest create golem/curl
 ```

 This will create a basic `manifest.json` file.
-You will use it to inform the provider what GVMI image we will be using.
+You will use it to inform the provider what Golem VM image (GVMI) we will be using.
 The manifest contains also your application version, application name, and description, all read from your `package.json` file (you can edit this information if you want).

 ### Adding outbound configuration